Sudden toothache or broken tooth? Call us to make an appointment.

 Before your appointment, you can help reduce your pain by taking anti-inflammatory painkillers such as ibuprofen, and take in conjunction with paracetamol.
 Follow the instructions on the packet before taking.
 Oil of cloves does seem to help relieve some forms of dental pain when applied to the affected area.
 This can be purchased at most pharmacies, please use carefully and as directed as overuse can cause other problems.
 Topical anaesthetic gels such as Bonjella also help relieve some forms of dental pain and again this can be purchased at most pharmacies.
 These are temporary fixes designed to keep you comfortable until you can get in to see a dentist and have the cause of the problem treated.

 Experiencing pain after dental treatment?
 Although this is rare, unplanned complications may arise after treatment, usually after dental extractions or oral surgery.
+Some sensitivity after fillings especially large ones is fairly normal, but it is always a good idea to get in contact with us to let us know it's happening.

 Following extraction treatment you will be provided with verbal instructions on what to do should a problem arise.
 A printed copy of instructions to take home and review will also be provided to you.